aws/aws-iot-device-sdk-js-v2/documents/FAQ.md

 ### Where can I find MQTT 311 Samples?
 The MQTT 311 Samples can be found in the v1.23.0 samples folder [here](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/v1.23.0/samples)

+### Certificate and Private Key Usage Across Different Versions of the SDK on macOS
+A certificate and private key pair cannot be shared on a macOS device between aws-iot-device-sdk-js-v2 v1.24.0 and an earlier version.
+In the update to v1.24.0 we migrated macOS from using Apple's deprecated Security Framework to SecItem API.
+In doing so, certificate and private keys are imported in a non-backwards compatible manner into the Apple Keychain.

 ### I still have more questions about this sdk?